floresboy/MQTTGov2/README.md

 # MQTTGo v2

-This repo contains the source code for setting up a demo consisting of tho TTgo devices communiucating over MQTT.
-For demo purposes the public HiveMQ broker/logo is used but this code is not in anyway releated, endorsed or supported by HiveMQ.
+This repo contains the source code for setting up a demo consisting of two TTgo devices communiucating over a MQTT broker.
+For demo purposes the public HiveMQ broker/logo is used but this code is not in anyway endorsed nor supported by HiveMQ.

 Best, K